 What are the best apps for investing in commodities?

 Regardless of how you plan to invest, the same app offers both long and short term options.
 For example, you can day trade the price of gold for short-term gains, whereas, for the long term, you might invest into a gold ETF, gold weighted index, or take out a futures contract.

 Top apps for commodities trading

-No matter what commodity you buy into and in what form, the best commodity trading apps combine powerful tools and charts to help you spot key technical indicators with low fees to maximise your profits.
+The best commodity trading apps combine powerful tools and charts to help you spot key technical indicators with low fees to maximise your profits.
 Below are some of the best options we have tested.

 What should I look for in a commodity trading app?

 The three most important considerations are security, safety, and ease-of-use.
 In addition, there are many other elements you should factor in when picking an app to trade commodities.
 To help you out, we have listed some of the key things you should look out for when choosing one.

 Design and ease of use

 A general advantage of apps is that they can make certain activities easier, and this is true of commodities investing.
 However, not all apps are equal.
 The app with the clearest interface that is the easiest to use will save you time and effort, especially if you are a beginner, whereas, for more experienced users, a more complex app with powerful tools could be the way to go.

 Reputation and regulation